NEW! Telehealth appointments

 Phone: (859) 257-9433

 New/first time and returning clients can schedule an appointment online by clicking the blue button above.
-If you are age 18 or over, you must make the appointment yourself (no one else can make the appointment for you).
+If you are age 18 and out of high school, you must make the appointment yourself (no one else can make the appointment for you).
 Please read the information here before using this online option for the first time.

 If you are scheduling for a child/teen, please have the last four digits of his/her social security number available when making the appointment.

-If it's been more than a year since your last appointment, please contact Lisa below to update your info.
+If it's been more than a year since your last appointment, please contact us below to update your info.

-If you would prefer to contact us directly to make an appointment, please call or e-mail Lisa at the information below.
+If you would prefer to contact us directly to make an appointment, please email or call us.